Step by step instructions for your agency on how to use the All-of-Government (AoG) talent acquisition services contract.

 Discuss any internal options to fill your roles through secondments across your organisation or wider government.

-Before you make the decision to go outside your agency to find talent, seek advice from your procurement team.
-They will be able to help you put the best commercial arrangement in place.
+Before you decide to go outside your agency to find talent, seek advice from your procurement team.
+They'll be able to help you put the best commercial arrangement in place.

-The use of consultants are not covered under this contract.
-The AoG consultancy services contract offers advisory services from a panel of consultants.
-The Public Service Commission has published a contractors and consultants guidance that can be helpful.
+The use of consultants is not covered under this contract.
+The All-of-Government consultancy services contract offers advisory services from a panel of consultants.
+New Zealand Government Procurement provides guidance on using contractors and consultants.
+The Public Service Commission has also published contractors and consultants guidance.

 Contractors and Consultants guidance [PDF 642KB] – Public Service Commission

-Depending on your agency’s needs, the scale of your requirements, and your budget and timeframes, you can select providers from the panel in one of two ways.
+Depending on the scale of your agency’s needs, and your budget and timeframes, you can select providers from the panel either by:

 We’ve gone through a robust procurement process to select the panel providers, so you don’t have to test the entire panel every time you have a requirement.
-Use the Online Panel Directory (OPD) to review providers.
+Use OPD to review providers.

-Some agencies are mandated to follow Rule 58 of the Government Procurement Rules and purchase from AoG panels.
+Some agencies are mandated to follow the Government Procurement Rules, including Rule 58, and purchase from AoG contracts.

-In some cases, you can use off-panel providers if there are needs that can’t be met by a panel provider.
-For example, you’re looking for candidates in a specific location that is not covered by TAS providers, or you see the benefit of using local providers to recruit local talent for a specific role.
+In some cases, you can use off-panel providers if your needs can’t be met by a panel provider.
+For example, you’re looking for candidates outside of Auckland, Wellington or Christchurch, or you want to use local providers to recruit local talent for a specific role.

 Contact us first if you have to go off-panel.